Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Proofs of Theorems and

-In order to get from (\ref{box_sum}) to Theorem \ref{bc1_theorem}, we need to verify that crossings along the left shelf occur monotonically in the counterclockwise direction as $x$ increases.
+In order to get from (\ref{box_sum}) to the second claim in Theorem \ref{bc1_theorem}, we need to verify that crossings along the left shelf occur monotonically in the counterclockwise direction as $x$ increases.
 In this case we will have

-Here, $x = 0$ is not included in the sum, because if $x = 0$ is a conjuguate point, then as $x$ increases from 0, the eigenvalues of $\tilde{W} (x; \lambda_1)$ will rotate away from $-1$ in the counterclockwise direction, and so will not increment the Maslov index.
+Here, $x = 0$ is not included in the sum, because if $x = 0$ is a crossing point, then as $x$ increases from 0, the eigenvalues of $\tilde{W} (x; \lambda_1)$ will rotate away from $-1$ in the counterclockwise direction, and so will not increment the Maslov index.